fluese/layerMapping/README.md

 # Introduction
-This is a pipeline for mapping MRI data on the brain surface.
+This is a pipeline for mapping quantitative T1 values of MP2RAGE data on the brain surface.

 The script requires whole brain MP2RAGE data organized according to BIDS (https://bids-specification.readthedocs.io/).
 You can make use of a high resolution MP2RAGE slab additionally.
 The slab will be merged into the whole brain volume automatically and used for further processing.